 Increasing the appeal of the industry

 Yacht companies have been using digital marketing as another effective way of reaching their target market.
 Social media campaigns have proved particularly fruitful.
-Virtual tours, videos of particular yachts out at sea, and examples of the unique services on offer have been circulating online and gathering a lot of interest.
+Virtual tours, videos of particular yachts out at sea, and examples of the unique services on offer.
+All of them have been circulating online.
+And, they have been gathering a lot of interest.
 FMI’s report also noted that online reviews and customer testimonials have been a key factor in the digital marketing campaigns that have built trust and gathered interest among others in the target audience.

 Where in the world has benefited the most?

 As mentioned earlier, Eastern Europe (including Turkey and Russia) will be the biggest winners of the boom in trade.
 The rest of Europe (the North, South and West) and North America are also going to perform above the global average.
-Collectively, these three regions were found by the Future Market Insights report to collectively count for 75% of the market share in 2014 and this is expected to continue.
-Greece is also a big winner of the report with the charter yacht market there helping to prop up the fortunes of the rest of Europe.
-Greece is home to some of the most iconic charter destinations with the coastline and islands – including the Aegean Islands, Cyclades, Dodecanuse, and Corfu – being some of the most popular spots in the world.
+Collectively, the Future Market Insights report found these three regions to collectively count for 75% of the market share in 2014.
+And, this is expected to continue.
+Greece is also a big winner of the report; the charter yacht market there helps to prop up the fortunes of the rest of Europe.
+Greece is home to some of the most iconic charter destinations with the coastline and islands; including the Aegean Islands, Cyclades, Dodecanuse, and Corfu – being some of the most popular spots in the world.
 It is not known, however, how Greece’s current financial difficulties will affect the charter market.

 The overall success of the charter yacht market

-Even when broken down into smaller categories, the charter yacht market across the globe is shown by the FMI report to be booming:
+Even when broken down into smaller categories, the FMI report showed the booming of the charter yacht market across the globe:

 • Success by yacht type